Anders Behring Breivik: November 2024 criminal trial resulting from parole petition

-December 2024 civil trial and appeal in 2025
+December 2024 civil trial and 2025 appeal

-The December trial started on the 9 in the lower court system.
+The December trial started on the ninth in the lower court system.

 The lead prosecutor testified that one week earlier, Breivik was permitted to make outgoing calls to two government-approved persons for up to 60 minutes a week.
 The two people were a Norwegian woman who made contact with Breivik, and a prisoner who moved from Ringerrike Prison to Bastøy Prison.

 In May 2025, the verdict against Breivik became final when the supreme court refused to hear his appeal of the verdict from appeals court.
 Earlier in January, Breivik lost his lawsuit against the government, in appeals court.

 Financing of legal aid and family situation

 Breivik is receiving pro bono legal aid (as of 2024) from the law firm of Øystein Storrvik—his lawyer since 2014.
 Previously, the firm of Geir Lippestad provided pro bono representation of Breivik after the 2012 trial.
 Legal aid during criminal trials has been paid by the government, as is the norm in the country.

 On 23 March 2013, Breivik's mother died from complications from cancer.
-On the same day media said that mother and son "took farewell during a meeting at Ila last week.
+On the same day, media said that mother and son "took farewell during a meeting at Ila last week.
 Breivik was permitted to move himself out from behind the glass wall of the visit room—to give his mother a farewell hug".
 Breivik asked prison officials for permission to attend his mother's funeral service; permission was denied.